hje58raf/pp1_villa_radic/README.md

 ## Navigation Testing

-* The menu options all open the correct page except for of the 'CV Download' which opens my CV in a separate tab.
+* The menu options all open the correct page.

 ## Contact Page